collective/pb.recipes.pydev/src/pb/recipes/pydev/README.txt

 and PyDev to hold a list of folders which hold Python packages (for code completition, auto-import and so on).
 The idea is to fill this file with paths pointing to the used egg folders.
 Although this recipe is written with a zope3 instance in mind, it can probably be used for any other scenario.
+After running the buildout you'll have to close and reopen the Eclipse project, to regenerate the project's module indexes.

 A full recipe would include the following options: